Shaikh Bahlol Daryai: Biography

-Shaikh Bahlol was born in 1515 CE at Tibba Shah Behlol near Lalian into the Sipra Jat clan.
-His father Tāni (or Tīni) was a farmer.
-Shaikh Bahlol was a disciple of Shah-i-Latif; after travelling widely throughout Iran, Iraq and Arabia he later settled in his ancestral village near Chiniot, where he taught Madhu Lal Hussain for twelve years.
+Shaikh Bahlol was born in 1515 CE at Tibba Shah Behlol near Lalian.
+According to Shafqat Tanvir Mirza he was born into the Sipra Jat clan, and his father Tāni (or Tīni) was a farmer.
+Shaikh Bahlol was a disciple of Shah-i-Latif; after travelling widely throughout Iran, Iraq and Arabia he later settled in his ancestral village near Chiniot, where he taught Madho Lal Hussain for twelve years.
 Before his death he made Madhu Lal Hussain his representative in Lahore.

-According to some historians, one of his descendants Muhammad Ali went to Gulbarga in Deccan whose grandson Hyder Ali later became the ruler of Mysore.
+According to some historians, one of his descendants Muhammad Ali went to Gulbarga in Deccan whose grandson Hyder Ali, son of Fath Muhammad, later became the ruler of the Sultanate of Mysore.